 If there is every anything we can do (or that you feel we need to know), please don't hesitate to get in touch.

-As nearly all of you will be aware, Year 6 is especially important to both children and their primary school.
+As you will all be aware, Year 6 is especially important to both children and their primary school.
 The end of Year 6 National Curriculum tests are used to measure the progress of your child (and their year group) over their time in our school.
+The children will be supported in their preparation for the test and our priority if for the children to feel confident and relaxed about their SATS.
 The tests will take place early in May.
 A more detailed timetable will be relayed to you once it has been made available.

 Please avoid booking any holidays during (or in the run up to) May.
 Furthermore, your child's regular attendance, including arriving at school on time, throughout the school year will play a significant part in allowing us to help them achieve their full potential.